Evaluating the Correctness of Inference Patterns Used by LLMs for Judgment: Evaluating detailed inference patterns used by LLMs

-\textbf{Ratio of reliable interaction effects.}~\cref{def:alignment_quality} introduces the ratio of reliable interaction effects that align with human cognition to all salient interaction effects.
-Here, we focus on the small number of salient interactions in $\Omega^{\text{\rm and}}$ and $\Omega^{\text{\rm or}}$, rather than conduct evaluation on interactions effects of all $2^n$ subsets $S\subseteq N$.
-This is because salient interactions can be taken as primitive decision-making logic of an LLM, while all other interactions have negligible effects and represent noise patterns. \begin{definition}[Ratio of reliable interaction effects] Given an LLM, the ratio of reliable interaction effects to all salient interaction effects $s^{\text{\rm{reliable}}}$ is computed as follows.
+\textbf{Ratio of reliable interaction effects.} We design a metric to evaluate the alignment quality between the interaction patterns used by the legal LLM and human domain knowledge.~\cref{def:alignment_quality} introduces the ratio of reliable interaction effects that align with human domain knowledge. \begin{definition}[Ratio of reliable interaction effects] Given an LLM, the ratio of reliable interaction effects to all salient interaction effects $s^{\text{\rm{reliable}}}$ is computed as follows.

-\end{definition} A larger value of $s^{\text{\rm{reliable}}}\in [0,1]$ indicates that a higher proportion of interaction effects align with human cognition.
+\end{definition} A larger value of $s^{\text{\rm{reliable}}}\in [0,1]$ indicates that a higher proportion of interaction effects align with human domain knowledge.